-For as long as Shawn can remember, he knew God was calling him to ordained ministry.
+For as long as James Dominic can remember, he knew God was calling him to ordained ministry.
 One of his earliest childhood memories was of him lining his stuffed animals up of his bed and preaching to them.
-Raised in the Church of the Brethren, Shawn later joined the Episcopal Church when he was 19 and confirmed in 2011.
-Life has provided a few speed bumps over the years in Shawn’s life, including caring for his terminally ill mother, which caused him to place his calling on the back burner.
-Nonetheless, Shawn has earned an Associates in Biblical Studies and a Bachelor of Theology degree, graduating from both with honors.
+Raised in the Church of the Brethren, James Dominic later joined the Episcopal Church when he was 19 and confirmed in 2011.
+Life has provided a few speed bumps over the years in James Dominic’s life, including caring for his terminally ill mother, which caused him to place his calling on the back burner.
+Nonetheless, James Dominic has earned an Associates in Biblical Studies and a Bachelor of Theology degree, graduating from both with honors.
 He has been highly active over the years in various forms of lay ministry and leadership, including 2 years as a Licensed Preacher in the United Methodist Church.
-Shawn began preaching at age 16 and has been a guest preacher at many churches.
-Shawn comes to us from the Anglican Order of Preachers (Dominican).
+James Dominic began preaching at age 16 and has been a guest preacher at many churches.
+James Dominic comes to us from the Anglican Order of Preachers (Dominican).
 He is currently a Postulant with the Order of Preachers Independent and on the ordination track in the UOCC.
 He and his wife Rachel live in Norfolk, VA with their 2 cats Temperance and Lizzy.